The Melk Benedictine Monastery

-Via the Kaiserstiege one gets to the first floor, where the tour starts in the 196m long Kaisergang.
+The Kaiserstiege (Emperor Staircase) leads to the first floor, where the tour starts in the 196m long Kaisergang (Emperor's Corridor).

 During the tour you will be surprised by a flood of pictures and frescos.
 Here is a small compilation of the paintings that one should see.